Lisa Waup - Journeyed

 14 February - 8 May 2022

-This Mornington Peninsula Regional Gallery iteration of Billboards is the first of three in a project that sees First Nations artists partnered with regional galleries to produce a series of roadside billboards across regional Victoria.
+This Mornington Peninsula Regional Gallery iteration of Billboards was the first of three in a project that saw First Nations artists partnered with regional galleries to produce a series of roadside billboards across regional Victoria.

 ‘Journeyed’ is a Mornington Peninsula Regional Gallery exhibition presented in partnership with NETS Victoria, curated by Jenna Rain Warwick.
 This project has been supported by the Victorian Government through Creative Victoria.

 A special thanks to Spacecraft Studio for all their support.

 Image: Lisa Waup, Journeyed 2021, Digital image, Courtesy of the artist